ultimape/smartHAuS/docs/smartHAuS_final-design.md

 ##Preamble
-This is a the final system design for VTC Senior Project known as smartHAuS (Spring 2009).
+This is the final systems design for the VTC Senior Project known as smartHAuS (Spring 2009).

 ##User Interface